Mansfield and Pinxton Railway: Financial trends

 At the first proprietors' meeting in April 1820 it was announced that the cost of building the railway had been £35,000, "which had put the Company and its investors into debt".
 The amount collected by tolls was £1,350, and a dividend of 3% was declared.

 Income figures are available for the year 1833-4: gross income was £1,966 3s 9d; expenses were £485 13s 2d and a dividend of 9% was paid.
 Coal and coke were by far the dominant commodity carried.
 Repairing the rails proved more expensive than had been foreseen: the cost of repairs in the 1824/25 statement amounted to £204 18s.
 In 1834, it was decided that if any new rails were required they should be of wrought iron, not less than 12 feet long.
 Larger stone blocks were needed for the sleepers for these rails.
 They were to measure not less than 2 feet by 20 inches and 8 inches thick.
 The first order for the longer rails was for 200 yards.
 In 1836 one hundred and sixty rails were ordered.

 Although the Mansfield & Pinxton Railway was originally envisaged as an extension of the Cromford Canal, the canal company took little interest in the railway, and repeatedly declined to give discounted rates.
 Most of the traffic in later years was coal from pits alongside the lower part of the line to the industrial and domestic hearths of Mansfield.
 The quantity of stone conveyed was less than expected, mainly because of the expense of carrying it forward by canal.
 Nevertheless, one of Britain's most famous landmarks, the Palace of Westminster (the Houses of Parliament) was rebuilt during the mid-1830s using limestone transported over the Pinxton line.
 Mansfield dispatched its renowned moulding sand to local ironworks via the railway and received wagons of metal for its foundries.
 Bricks, lime, timber, slate and assorted agricultural produce made up the remaining traffic.
 Nevertheless coal outweighed the traffic volumes seven to one.

 Passenger operation

-William Epperstone provided a passenger service from 1832; his vehicle left "Wheatcroft & Co's.
+William Epperstone (proprietor of the Boat Inn at Pinxton Wharf) provided a passenger service from 1832; his vehicle left "Wheatcroft & Co's.
 Railway Waggon Warehouse, Portland Wharf" every Thursday at 3 pm, in addition to "two or three waggons, every morning, at 6 or 7 o'clock, on the Railway to Pinxton, whence goods are forwarded to all parts of the Kingdom by land and water."